Croce Domini Pass is a sensational drive in the Italian Alps

-Passo di Croce Domini is a high mountain pass at an elevation of 1.892m (6,207ft) above the sea level, located in the northern Italian region of Lombardy.
+Passo di Croce Domini is a high mountain pass at an elevation of 1.892m (6,207ft) above the sea level, located in the province of Brescia, in Lombardy, Italy.

-Starting from Ponte Caffaro, the road is called SP669.
+Starting at Ponte Caffaro, the road to the summit is called SP669.
 It’s asphalted in bad conditions and very narrow.
-The ascent is 23 km long.
+The ascent is 23 km (14.29 miles) long.
 Over this distance, the elevation gain is 1.327 meters.
 The average is 5.8 %.
-Located in the southern portion of the Adamello mountains group, at the summit starts the challenging SP345B, a gravel mountain road running almost entirely over 1.900 meters above the sea level.

 Starting at Passo del Maniva, the road to the summit is the defiant Strada Provinziale 345B (SP345B), a mostly unpaved mountain road.
 It is 17 km (10.56 miles) long.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.